gsantopaolo/reforge-ai/readme_old.md

       - https://app.langtrace.ai/project/cmadwbajj0007yfqm1yefsv96/traces
       - https://serper.dev/dashboard
     - Build agent powerd with llm was allucinating, simulating a maven build output!!!!
-- human feedback is extremly important
+- human feedback is extremely important
   - see the feedback in gen moder tasks.xml
-    - feedbackj to see if the model read all the docs
+    - feedback to see if the model read all the docs
     - feedback to see if the agent did the right changes
   - in docs there shall be a feedback for each doc, not in this evr for simplicity
 - guardrails for paths